 The spike and subsequent decline in atmospheric radiocarbon due to nuclear weapons testing in the mid-20th century enables the detection of decadally cycling carbon in soils.
 14C enrichment of soil organic matter from “bomb-C” pulse indicates the presence of recently fixed carbon, while 14C depletion, due to the natural process of radioactive decay, is indicative of carbon that has persisted in the soil on centennial to millennial scales.

-Natural abundance radiocarbon incubations can provide a powerful soil C model constraint, as they provide an integrated signal of the organic matter actively respired by soil microbes.
+Natural abundance radiocarbon in CO2 from soil incubations can provide a powerful soil C model constraint, as they provide an integrated signal of the organic matter actively respired by soil microbes.

 More rapidly cycling pools of soil organic matter dominate the flux of carbon exiting the soil system via heterotrophic respiration, which can be inferred from the observation that respiration is almost always more enriched in 14C than bulk soil.